SAP-samples/teched2025-IN162/exercises/ex4/ex4_2_details.md

  ## Step 3 - Deploy the IFlow
 Now that the configuration is complete, we will move ahead and deploy the IFlow.

-1. Click on 'Deploy' in the configuration dialog from the previous step OR you can open editor to 'Deploy' the flow Select the default 'Cloud Integration' as the runtime profile to deploy the content into.
+1. Click on 'Deploy' in the configuration dialog from the previous step OR you can open the editor to 'Deploy' the flow Select the default 'Cloud Integration' as the runtime profile to deploy the content into.

 <br>![](../ex4/images/ex162-42-11.png)